1zun4/openwrt-tailscale/README.md

 # Tailscale on Smaller OpenWRT Devices

 > [!WARNING]
 > This project generates binaries automatically and does not come with any warranty.
-As of the time of writing, Tailscale v1.58.2 works fine on a Xiaomi Mi Router 4A Gigabit Edition running OpenWrt 22.03.3.
+As of the time of writing, Tailscale v1.58.2 works fine on `Xiaomi Mi Router 4A Gigabit Edition` running `OpenWrt 22.03.3`.
 Proceed with caution and use this software at your own risk.

 This project is a slightly modified version of [this guide](https://openwrt.org/docs/guide-user/services/vpn/tailscale/start#installation_on_storage_constrained_devices).